makrai/notes/essebbar21-aspect-based-senti-fr.md

 * Aspect Based Sentiment Analysis (ABSA) is a fine-grained task
   * detect each aspect evoked in a text and the sentiment associated to each
-  * English language, many works using Pre-Trained Models (PTM) exits and many annotated open datasets are also available
+  * English: many works using Pre-Trained Models (PTM) exits and many annotated open datasets are also available
-  * French Language, many works exits in SA and few ones for ABSA
+  * French: many works exits in SA and few ones for ABSA
 * We focus on aspect target sentiment analysis and we propose an ABSA using French PTM like multilingual BERT (mBERT), CamemBERT and FlauBERT
-  * Three different fine-tuning methods:
+  * Three fine-tuning methods:
     Fully-Connected, Sentences Pair Classification, & Attention Encoder Network
     * The PTM-SPC model shows generally great performances and is less complex compared to the PTM-AEN model
 * SemEval2016 French reviews datasets for ABSA, our fine-tuning models
   * outperforms the SOTA French ABSA methods